 Yes.
-An online training video is available at https://bsa-cst10.org/safety/ under Ever Alert/Ever Safe banner.
-It will be updated and additional Safety training added.
+Online training is available at https://bsa-cst10.org/safety.
+It will be updated and new Safety training added as needed.

-Aren't all these unit safety requirements going to take the fun out of scouting?
+• Aren't all these unit safety requirements going to take the fun out of scouting?

 Absolutely not!
-The Safety requirements and Ever Alert/Ever Safe Program are the best ways to have fun.
+The Safety requirements and Ever Alert/Ever Safe Program are the best way to have fun.
 Getting hurt is not fun.
 Serious injury is even less fun.
 These requirements are in place so Scouting events are both fun and safe.